danadrianmirea/minesweeper/README.md

 - `build_web.sh`: Web build script
 - `custom_shell.html`: Custom HTML shell for web builds

-## Deployment
+## How to Play

-### itch.io Deployment

-The build system automatically generates zip files:
-- Desktop builds: Located in the `build` directory
-- Web builds: `web-build.zip` is created after running `build_web.sh`

-These zip files can be directly uploaded to itch.io for distribution.
+1. Left-click to reveal a cell
+2. Right-click to flag a potential mine
+3. Clear all non-mine cells to win
+4. Avoid clicking on mines!

 ## Technical Details

 ### Render to Texture Approach

-The template uses a render-to-texture approach to ensure:
+The game uses a render-to-texture approach to ensure:
 - Consistent visuals across different screen sizes
 - Proper scaling on mobile devices
 - Smooth resizing on desktop platforms